JanSharp/phobos/README.md

 # Contributors

 Huge thanks to justarandomgeek for starting the project in the first place (writing the majority of the first iteration of the parser and starting on the actual compiler) and then helping me understand several parts of compilers in general, the Lua VM, Lua bytecode and Lua internals.

+Thanks to Therenas for providing built Lua and LuaFileSystem binaries for macOS and ensuring phobos runs properly on macOS.

 Thanks to the factorio modding community for providing input, ideas and discussion about phobos as a whole.
 Without several people wanting types and no longer wanting to micro optimize their code phobos would never have  happened.